ChatFAQ/ChatFAQ/back/README.md

 - <ins>FSM Definition</ins>: The FSM Definition is the description of the different states the bot exists on, and the transitions that describe how to pass from one state to the other.
-<br/>This definition lives on Riddler's database but typically gets defined from the SDK.
+<br/>This definition lives on ChatFAQ's database but typically gets defined from the SDK.
 <br/>We won't explain it further in this tutorial.
 If you wish a more detailed explanation go to the [SDK's README.md](../sdk/README.md)

 ### Example